vandadnp/dartpad_workshop_starter/public/lists/instructions.md

 1. a build context, which is Flutter's reference to the widget hierarchy for the current widget
 2. an integer index into the item to be displayed

 The index is very useful and it will allow you to extract the relevant model object to be displayed in your `ListView`.
 Let's have a look at a more complex example.
-Let's say we have a list/array of `Person` class instances that we want to display to the user inside a `ListView`.
-First we go about creating our class `Person` and then instances of it and then place those instances inside our list:
+Let's say you have a list/array of `Person` class instances that you want to display to the user inside a `ListView`.
+First you'd go about creating our class `Person` and then instances of it and then place those instances inside our list:

 ```dart
 @immutable